 Widget training data: 150 pixels from image 7 (R, G only).

 We now run k-NN on all test images and compute the mean Dice score across cytoplasm and nucleus — the two clinically meaningful classes.
-We compare against the hand-picked grayscale threshold from Chapter 4.
+We will store these per-image scores so we can compare them against the other classifiers later.

 Code